In a Wreck but No Ticket Was Issued? It’s Not As Big of a Deal As You Think

 If the accident was not your fault, regardless of if there was a ticket issued to you, you should always stop your car and try to clear the road if possible.
 In Louisiana, if you get into an accident and do not stop, you can face possible fines or jail time for leaving the scene of the accident.

 For those confident that you were not at fault, you should speak to the police about what happened and give a witness statement.
 You should also take as many photos of the scene of the accident as possible.
-You can send these to your insurance company to help determine who was at fault in the accident.
+You can send these to us to so we can help determine who was at fault in the accident.

-It is also recommended that you make a sketch of the accident and what happened to help the insurance company figure out how things occurred.
+It is also recommended that you make a sketch of the accident and what happened to help us figure out how things occurred.
 This can aid in determining who was at fault, and whose insurance company will have to pay out to the victim.

 If you were at fault for the accident, your insurance premiums may rise after the accident.
 This is especially true if the accident was serious.